 - A review of technical documentation - Does the platform/library maintain a release history? - Does the platform/library publish their development strategies?
-Does it conform to typical SDLC standards? - Does the solution advertise itself as production ready? - A review of update / release history - Does the supplier make regular updates for security patches - Automate scanning for existing vulnerabilites using NPM vulnerability scanning, the pypi Safety DB, and GitHub vulnerability monitoring. - Does the supplier actively maintain the solution? - Does the supplier follow a standardized release versionig system? (e.g. SemVer) - Are there reports of major version changes that weren't reported as such? - Does the solution include a public issue tracker? - Are issues (bugs & security vulnerabilities) addressed quickly? - When available, code & version history review. - Do all commits to the repository leave it in deployable condition? - Are all commits reviewed & verified by a maintainer / peer? - Is code well structured & organized?
+Does it conform to typical SDLC standards? - Does the solution advertise itself as production ready? - A review of update / release history - Does the supplier make regular updates for security patches - Automate scanning for existing vulnerabilites using NPM vulnerability scanning, the pypi Safety DB, and GitHub vulnerability monitoring. - Does the supplier actively maintain the solution? - Does the supplier follow a standardized release versioning system? (e.g. SemVer) - Are there reports of major version changes that weren't reported as such? - Does the solution include a public issue tracker? - Are issues (bugs & security vulnerabilities) addressed quickly? - Does the solution have a policy and/or history of disclosing vulnerabilities and breaches? - When available, code & version history review. - Do all commits to the repository leave it in deployable condition? - Are all commits reviewed & verified by a maintainer / peer? - Is code well structured & organized?
 Does it compile?
 Does it have/pass a linter? - Are new features / patches developed on branches or external to the main deployment branch? - Does the solution minimize & verify its dependencies?